 Overview

-Ever tried to photograph a dog who just won’t sit still?
-Or a nervous dog who shuts down the moment the camera comes out?
+Have you ever tried to photograph a dog who just won’t sit still?
+Or a dog who shuts down the moment the camera comes out?

 You’re not alone.
 In this course, you’ll learn exactly how to help different types of dogs feel safe, focused, and ready for their portrait session.
 We’ll show you how to understand the dog in front of you, adapt your approach quickly, and choose posing techniques that genuinely suit their temperament.